RebelToolbox/RebelDocumentation/tutorials/math/vector_math.rst

 The green arrows ``fA`` and ``fB`` are **unit vectors** representing the zombies' facing directions and the blue semicircle represents its field of view.
-For zombie ``A``, we find the direction vector ``AP`` pointing to the player using ``P - A`` and normalize it, however, Godot has a helper method to do this called ``direction_to``.
+For zombie ``A``, we find the direction vector ``AP`` pointing to the player using ``P - A`` and normalize it, however, Rebel Engine has a helper method to do this called ``direction_to``.
 If the angle between this vector and the facing vector is less than 90°, then the zombie can see the player.